dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/monitoring.md

 <!--DHIS2-SECTION-ID:prometheus-->

-- Download Prometheus from the official [download](https://prometheus.io/download/) page
+- Download Prometheus from the official [download](https://prometheus.io/download/) page.

-- Make sure to filter for your operating system and your CPU architecture (Linux and amd64)
+- Make sure to filter for your operating system and your CPU architecture (Linux and amd64).

 - Make sure to select the latest stable version, and not the “rc” one, as it is not considered stable enough for now.

-- Download the archive, either by clicking on the link or using `wget`
+- Download the archive, either by clicking on the link or using `wget`.

 ```
 wget https://github.com/prometheus/prometheus/releases/download/v2.15.2/prometheus-2.15.2.linux-amd64.tar.gz